 The combination of legumes with whole grains such as brown rice or whole-wheat bread or pasta produces a complete protein that contains all of the essential amino acids.

 Blood pressure & Heart Health

-Selenium is a mineral that is not present in most fruits and vegetables, but can be found in chickpeas.
-It plays a role in liver enzyme function, and helps detoxify some cancer-causing compounds in the body.
-Additionally, selenium prevents inflammation and also decreases tumor growth rates.
+Selenium is a mineral that is not present in most fruits and vegetables but can be found in chickpeas.
+It plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.
+Additionally, selenium prevents inflammation and also decreases tumour growth rates.
 Chickpeas also help prevent the formation of cancer cells from mutations in the DNA.

 High-fiber intakes from fruits and vegetables like chickpeas are associated with a lowered risk of colorectal cancer.
 Vitamin C functions as a powerful antioxidant and helps protect cells against free radical damage.

 Inflammation; muscle movement and brain functions